Armanlone/King-and-Queen-Source-Code/README.md

 A combination of Date Night by Brackeys and Heart Star by Adventure Islands.

 # o Codes:
- The codes are using the "UnityEvents" of Unity, combined with the "Single-Responsibility" prniciple of SOLID and the "Singleton Pattern" used in the previous game.
+ The codes are using the "UnityEvents" of Unity, combined with the "Single-Responsibility" principle of SOLID and the "Singleton Pattern" used in the previous game.

 # o Credits: